lindangulopez/Linux-recap/GithubActions/pipelines.md

 4. Commit to `main`

 > **Note:** For the SLSA workflow, replace `make build` and `your-artifact` with your actual build command and output file.
 For Django/Conda, make sure `requirements.txt` exists at the repo root.

-Want me to tailor any of these to your specific project structure?